 Nick Gordon, ex-partner of Bobbi Kristina Brown, dead at 30

-Nick Gordon, the ex-partner of the late Bobbi Kristina Brown, has died.
-He was 30.
-Gordon's attorney Joe S. Habachy confirmed his client's death in a statement to The Associated Press.
-The Atlanta attorney did not give a cause of death.
+Nick Gordon, the ex-partner of the late Bobbi Kristina Brown, has died at the age of 30.
+Gordon's attorney Joe S. Habachy confirmed his client's death in a statement, but did not provide a cause of death.

-"Despite all of the incredible challenges Nick faced over the last few years I can honestly say that he worked hard to hold his head up and stay sober and that he genuinely wanted a happy healthy life with his family more than anything else," Habachy said in a statement.
+"While I cannot speak to the specific circumstances of his death, I can say that it's been truly heartbreaking to have witnessed first hand the total devastation that drug addiction has wreaked upon a group of young friends, all of whom were loved and had immense potential," Habachy said.
+"Despite all of the incredible challenges Nick faced over the last few years I can honestly say that he worked hard to hold his head up and stay sober and that he genuinely wanted a happy healthy life with his family more than anything else."

 Gordon's death comes nearly five years after Brown, the daughter of singers Whitney Houston and Bobby Brown, was found face-down and unresponsive in a bathtub in January 2015.
 She died after six months in a coma.